Joseph Bruchac

 Joseph Bruchac (born October 16, 1942) is an American writer and storyteller based in New York.

 He writes about Indigenous peoples of the Americas, with a particular focus on northeastern Native American lives and folklore.
 He has published poetry, novels, and short stories.
 Some of his notable works include the novel Dawn Land (1993) and its sequel, Long River (1995), both of which feature a young Abenaki man before European contact.

-Biography

-Early life and background
+Early life and education

 Bruchac was raised in Saratoga Springs, New York.
 He earned a Bachelor of Arts in English from Cornell University in 1965.
 At Cornell, he was a varsity heavyweight wrestler.
 He earned a master's degree in literature and creative writing from Syracuse University in 1966.
 He earned a PhD in comparative literature from the Union Institute & University in 1974.

+Career

 Teacher

 Bruchac volunteered as a teacher in Ghana from 1966 to 1969.
 He taught English at Skidmore College from 1969 to 1973 and from 1973 to 1981 taught classes to maximum security prisoners as part of a program run by the college.